 Several of the most common types of brain injuries include:

 - Concussions: Generally considered by some to be relatively mild, concussions occur when there is excessive shaking, sudden movement, or direct impact to the head and they can indicate serious brain injury.
 Though concussions are not always visibly detectable with imaging tests, they should nevertheless be treated seriously.
+Don't be fooled by the fact that they're closed head injuries.
 Multiple concussions are particularly serious.
 Symptoms of concussion include headaches, memory problems, inability to concentrate, and disorientation.

 - Contusions: A brain contusion is essential a bruise that occurs on the brain as a result of broken and/or leaking blood vessels.
 Brain contusions can occur when there is a direct impact to the head or when the head is moved violently so as to cause the brain to hit the side of the skull.
 Much like concussions, contusions can range from minor to severe.
 Symptoms of a brain contusion include loss of consciousness, fatigue, agitation, confusion, or distress.

-- Penetrating Injuries: A penetrating brain injury occurs when a foreign object penetrates the skull.
+- Penetrating Injuries: A penetrating brain injury, or open head injury, occurs when a foreign object penetrates the skull.
 When this happens, the foreign object, along with skull fragments and other debris can make contact with the brain, causing extensive damage.
 Penetrating brain injuries are incredibly serious and require immediate medical attention.

 - Anoxic Injuries: When the oxygen supply is cut off from the brain, an individual may experience an anoxic brain injury.
 Even as little as four minutes without oxygen can cause brain cells to die, resulting in permanent and often irreversible brain damage.
 Anoxic injuries can occur when a person’s oxygen supply is cut off or when the blood does not carry enough oxygen to the brain.
 This might occur as a result of drowning, carbon monoxide poisoning, or suffocation.